About a month ago, I hosted 12 other guys in Breckenridge for a 3-day retreat. It was an “un-conference” so to speak.

 This retreat was almost a year in the making.

-It all started when I was on a phone call last fall with my friend, Sean McCabe.
-I mentioned to Sean about the same goal I mentioned to you above — that over the next year I wanted to focus very intentionally on building relationships with other creative entrepreneurs.
+It all started when I was on a phone call last fall with my friend.
+I mentioned to them about the same goal I mentioned to you above — that over the next year I wanted to focus very intentionally on building relationships with other creative entrepreneurs.

 With the four of us confirmed and the dates locked in, I went to VRBO and booked a cabin and then to Yelp to find a private chef.
 I knew it’d be easy to invite 10 more people once I had that initial information landed.